hillegass/BNRPersistence/README.markdown

 You'll also need to have /usr/local/include/ among your header search path.
 (See the Xcode target's build info to add this.)

-(If you want full-text searching, you will also need to install Tokyo Distopia.)
+If you want full-text searching, you will also need to install Tokyo Distopia.
+If you do not want full-text searching, leave out BNRTCIndexManager.

 Now just add the classes in the BNRPersistence directory into your project.
 (If you copy them, you won't get the new version when you update your git repository.
 This may be exactly what you want, but these are pretty immature, so I would suggest that you link to them instead.)

-If you have not linked in Tokyo Distopia, leave out BNRTCIndexManager or you will get linker errors.

-## Using it:
+## Using It

 You've used Core Data?
 The BNRStore is analogous to NSManagedObjectContext.
 BNRStoredObject is analogous to NSManagedObject.
 There is no model, instead, like archiving, you must have two methods in you BNRStoredObject subclass.
 Here are the methods from a Playlist class: